aws/aws-fpga/hdk/cl/examples/README.md

         ]
     }

-Then, send an email to AWS (email TBD) providing the information listed earlier.
+Then, send an email to AWS (email TBD) providing the information listed earlier (numbered 1-6), in addition to your **AWS Account ID number**.

 # Step by step guide how to load and test a registered AFI from within an F1 instance

 To follow the next steps, you have to run an instance on F1.
 AWS recommend you run an instance with latest Amazon Linux that have the FPGA management tools included, or alternatively the FPGA Developer AMI with both the HDK and SDK.

-## 4. Setup AWS FPGA management tools
+## 4. Setup AWS FPGA Management tools

 Execute the following: